Download your FREE information guide

 When can I drive after surgery?

-You will more than likely be safe to drive short distances 24 hours after LASIK surgery.
+Most patients who have LASIK or ReLEx SMILE surgery will be safe to drive short distances 24 hours after treatment.

 Importantly, you must not drive until your Laser Eye Surgeon has given you the all-clear to do so.
-This will usually be done at your first post-operative check-up (the morning after surgery).
 Still, you should only begin to drive again once you feel fully confident with your new and improved vision.

 When can I wear makeup?

-You can begin applying some makeup 48 hours after surgery.
+You can begin applying some makeup products 48 hours after surgery.

 Your surgeon will provide you with more information during your post-op check-up.